salman18376/SE-SSL/README.md

 ```
 After running the evaluation script, you can use the `results/mag_only/wavlm_best.txt` file to check the results regarding PESQ and STOI.

-## For best model

-Run wavlm_best.sh for the best model, which is using conformer as a head.
-Additionally, remember to use waveform_loss (weighted_sdr_loss) in conjunction with consistency_loss (L1) and unconsistency_loss (L1).

-You should set the command line arguments according to your needs.
+You can set the command line arguments according to your needs.
 For example, you can change the model tag to use a different pre-trained model.
 You can also change the magnitude head to use different architectures (e.g., `lstm` or `transformer`).

 You should also check the `CUDA_VISIBLE_DEVICES` variable to make sure that you are using the correct GPU.
 The code is only tested on a single GPU at the moment.